This Veterans Day Don’t Say “Thank You”

-(Please Note: The author’s opinions are his alone based on his experience and do not reflect those of his employer)
+(Editor’s Note: This first appeared in The Havok Journal November 10, 2018.
+The author’s opinions are his alone based on his experience and do not reflect those of his employer)

 “Thank you” sounds like a pretty decent thing to say, and to most civilians this Veteran’s Day, it will be their go-to line regarding all things military–from personal interactions when they see a veteran at the restaurant, to social media posts that they share with sincerity.
 Their motives are pure, but to veterans and members of our Armed Forces, the impact is often received strikingly different from the intention of the speaker.
 Don’t get me wrong–our military deserves our respect, support, and appreciation.
 However, when I asked several of my veteran friends what their feelings were concerning civilians “thanking them for their service,” words like “awkward,” “uncomfortable,” and “weird” were their gut reaction the majority of the time.